GracielaQW/GracielaQW/README.md

-- 👩🏻‍💻 &nbsp; I’m currently working on a Google Data Analytics Professional Certificate.
+- 👩🏻‍💻 &nbsp; I’m currently working NTTData in Barcelona.
 - 💪🏼 &nbsp; I’m looking to collaborate on projects that involve entry level data analysis
 - 📧 &nbsp;You can reach me by email: physics.chick3@gmail.com
 - 👩🏻 &nbsp; Pronouns: She/Her